-Customer deposits
+Customer deposits relationship / intangible assets

-A customer deposit relationship asset was recognized with the acquisition of Maybank (PNG) Limited in 2015.
-Also, the acquisition of Australian and New Zealand (ANZ) Bank's retail, commercial and SME banking businesses in PNG on 23 September 2019 gave rise to the recognition of core customer deposit intangible (note 20), representing the value, or avoided cost, of having a deposit base from consumer and business transaction accounts, savings accounts, term deposits and other money market accounts that provide a cheaper source of funding than alternative sources of funding.
-Customer deposit relationship is amortised using the straight-line method over a period of five years and three years on the Maybank and ANZ acquisition respectively, and is stated at cost less accumulated amortization and impairment.
-Customer deposit relationship is also assessed for any indication of impairment at each reporting date and whenever there is an indicator that these maybe impaired.
+A customer deposits relationship asset was recognised with the acquisition of Maybank (PNG) Limited in 2015.
+Also, the acquisition of Australian and New Zealand (ANZ) Bank's retail, commercial and SME banking businesses in PNG on 23 September 2019 gave rise to the recognition of core customer deposit relationship intangible asset (note 20), representing the value, or avoided cost, of having a deposit base from consumer and business transaction accounts, savings accounts, term deposits and other money market accounts that provide a cheaper source of funding than alternative sources of funding.
+The customer deposits relationship intangible asset is amortised using the straight-line method over a period of five years and three years on the Maybank and ANZ acquisition respectively, and is stated at cost less accumulated amortization and impairment.
+The customer deposits relationship intangible asset is also assessed for any indication of impairment at each reporting date and whenever there is an indicator that these may be impaired.